Dexcom (DXCM) Short term Debt (2017)

 Dexcom (DXCM) has disclosed Short term Debt for 8 consecutive years, with $75.0 million as the latest value for Q1 2017.

-- Short term Debt was $75.0 million for Q1 2017 at Dexcom, up from $1.7 million in the prior quarter.
+- Short term Debt for Q1 2017 was $75.0 million at Dexcom, up from $1.7 million in the prior quarter.

-- In the past five years, Short term Debt ranged from a high of $75.0 million in Q1 2017 to a low of $700000.0 in Q1 2013.
+- The five-year high for Short term Debt was $75.0 million in Q1 2017, with the low at $700000.0 in Q1 2013.

-- Peak YoY movement for Short term Debt: decreased 29.17% in 2016, then surged 4311.76% in 2017.
+- The sharpest move saw Short term Debt fell 29.17% in 2016, then soared 4311.76% in 2017.

-- Dexcom's Short term Debt stood at $2.2 million in 2013, then increased by 4.55% to $2.3 million in 2014, then changed by 0.0% to $2.3 million in 2015, then dropped by 26.09% to $1.7 million in 2016, then soared by 4311.76% to $75.0 million in 2017.
+- Over 5 years, Short term Debt stood at $2.2 million in 2013, then rose by 4.55% to $2.3 million in 2014, then changed by 0.0% to $2.3 million in 2015, then decreased by 26.09% to $1.7 million in 2016, then skyrocketed by 4311.76% to $75.0 million in 2017.